Bank of America slashes fees for account overdrafts - NewsBreak

 Bank of America slashes fees for account overdrafts

-NEW YORK — (AP) — Bank of America slashed the amount it charges customers when they spend more than they have in their accounts and plans to eliminate entirely its fees for bounced checks.
+Bank of America is slashing the amount it charges customers when they spend more than they have in their accounts and plans to eliminate entirely its fees for bounced checks.

 It's the latest move by the nation's biggest banks to roll back the overdraft fees they long charged customers, fees that often amount to hundreds of dollars a year for frequent overdraft users.

-While checks are no longer widely used, NSF fees can come from automated payments like utility bills.
+While checks are no longer wildly used, NSF fees can come from automated payments like utility bills.
 Bank of America, the nation’s second-largest bank, says roughly 25% of its overdraft/NSF fee revenue each year came from NSF fees.
-Overdraft fees typically come when someone makes a purchase on a debit card that exceeds the available cash in their account.

 Altogether, Bank of America estimates the steps will cut its overdraft-fee revenues by 97% from where they were in 2009, the year before it started taking incremental steps toward reining in overdraft-fee revenues.